Zelefin/simple-tgbot-webapp-template/README.md

 2. Set up the backend:

-   By default Redis is not installed.
-If you need Redis just uncomment it in `requirements.txt`
+   By default, Redis is not installed.
+If you need Redis, just uncomment it in `requirements.txt`.

    ```
    python -m venv .venv